amspector100/amspector100.github.io/_posts/2018-09-21-probabilistic-modeling.md

 specific, in most problems we assume there is some underlying [joint probability distribution](https://amspector100.github.io/mathy/probability-theory- in-15-minutes/#joint-and-conditional-distributions) which governs the data we observe, and the DGP is that underlying distribution.
-The DGP is a bit like the government in this sense - we can never know exactly what it's doing internally, but we can use external data to get a rough sense of what's going on.
+We don't observe the DGP istself, but we can use external data to get a rough sense of what's going on.

 In the example in the next section, which will tie together all of this material, we have a "God's eye view" and can see the DGP in all its glory, but only because I literally made up the data.
-In reality, you will never know the DGP - the point of ML is broadly to create models which approximate it.
+In reality, you will never know the DGP - the point of statistics is broadly to create models which approximate it.
 We call a model *correctly specified* if it has the same underlying structure as the DGP.